Spectator partons contribution in the rapidity width of lamda in p+p collisions at various SPS and LHC energies: Results

 where the symbols have their usual significance.
-Using this fitting function, widths of the rapidity distributions of generated data of all the studied hadrons are estimated and listed in tables~\ref{tableSPSWidth} and \ref{tableSPSWidthPythia}.
-The variation of the rapidity widths of various mesons and baryons as a function of their rest mass at all the SPS, lower RHIC, and all the LHC energies are shown in figures \ref{Fig:width} and \ref{Fig:widthPythia} .
+Using this fitting function, widths of the rapidity distributions of generated data of all the studied hadrons are estimated and listed in Tables~\ref{tableSPSWidth} and \ref{tableSPSWidthPythia}.
+The variation of the rapidity widths of various mesons and baryons as a function of their rest masses at all the SPS, lower RHIC, and all the LHC energies for the rapidity space $|y| \leq7$ are shown in Figs.~\ref{Fig:widthSPS}, \ref{Fig:widthLHC}, \ref{Fig:widthPythia4c}, and \ref{Fig:widthPythiaMonash}.

-It could be readily seen from figures \ref{Fig:width} and \ref{Fig:widthPythia} that, as reported in \cite{Deysir,nursir} for heavy ion collisions from AGS to LHC energies, a similar jump in the rapidity width of $\Lambda$ does exist in the case of pp collisions as well from low SPS to the highest LHC energies for both UrQMD-3.4 and PYTHIA8 (4C and Monash tuned) models generated data.
-Such increase in the width of the rapidity distribution of $\Lambda$ ($uds$) and not $\bar{\Lambda}$ ($\bar{u}\bar{d}\bar{s}$) \cite{Blume}, was attributed to the dependence of $\Lambda$ production on net baryon density distribution \cite{Deysir,nursir}.
-In pp collisions, as shown in the left panel of figure \ref{Fig:netbaryonSPSRHIC}, the net baryon density is maximum at extreme rapidities even at low SPS energies and minimum but not zero at zero-rapidity.
-For generated data, as the collision energy increases, the minimum value of the net baryon density decreases reaching zero at lower LHC energies ($\sqrt{\it{s}} = 0.9$ TeV) (figures \ref{Fig:netbaryonSPSRHIC} and \ref{Fig:netbaryonALICEUA5}).
-Further, with the increase of the collisions energies, the minimum net baryon density region extends over more rapidity space around mid-rapidity.
-At SPS and RHIC energies, $B-\bar{B} \textgreater 0$ at all rapidity space and thus the rapidity distribution of $\Lambda$ follows the net baryon density distribution pattern.
-At LHC energies, $B-\bar{B} = 0$ over a wide rapidity space and the rapidity distributions of both $\Lambda$ and $\bar{\Lambda}$ follow the same Gaussian pattern over the rapidity space for which $B-\bar{B} = 0$.
-Thus in pp collisions at LHC energies, the rapidity distributions of $\Lambda$ become independent of net baryon density distribution pattern and resemble exactly that of $\bar{\Lambda}$ over the rapidity space for which $B-\bar{B} = 0$.
-In a scenario where net baryon density is zero, the width of rapidity distributions of $\Lambda$ and $\bar{\Lambda}$ become equal or in other words, the rapidity width of $\Lambda$ should not have any non trivial (non-kinematic) contribution for systems with $B-\bar{B} = 0$.
+It could be readily seen from Figs.~\ref{Fig:widthSPS}, \ref{Fig:widthLHC}, \ref{Fig:widthPythia4c}, and \ref{Fig:widthPythiaMonash} that, as reported in Refs.~\cite{Deysir,nursir} for heavy-ion collisions from AGS to LHC energies, a similar jump in the rapidity width of $\Lambda$ exists also in the case of minimum biased p+p collisions from low SPS to the LHC energies (up to $\sqrt{s}=13$ TeV) for both UrQMD-3.4 and PYTHIA8.2 (4C and Monash tuned) models generated data.
+Such an increase in the width of the rapidity distribution of $\Lambda (uds)$ and not $\bar{\Lambda}$ ($\bar{u}\bar{d}\bar{s}$) in A+A collision was attributed to the dependence of $\Lambda$ production on net baryon density distribution or otherwise on associated production of $\Lambda$ \cite{Deysir,nursir}.
+In p+p collisions, as shown in Figs.~\ref{Fig:netbaryonSPS} and \ref{Fig:netbaryonRHIC}, the net baryon density, as in the case of heavy-ion collision, is found to be maximum at extreme rapidities at SPS and RHIC energies and minimum but not zero at zero-rapidity.
+It is interesting to mention here that, unlike in heavy-ion collisions, the spectator regions of p+p collisions consist of partonic rather than hadronic matter and therefore the observed maximum net baryon density at extreme rapidity spaces in p+p collisions is not due to the leading hadrons but due to the hadrons produced out of partons of the spectators.